Follow defined coding standards

 Avoid more than 3 levels of nested control structures

-Move code to seperate functions
+Move code to separate functions

 Function names reflect their purpose and usage